 Response to Applicant's Arguments

-39. Applicant argues that for the same reason as the arguments presented in Section 25 above, all ODP rejections with the references cited in the rejection under 35 U.S.C.
+35. Applicant argues that for the same reason as the arguments presented in Section 21 above, all ODP rejections with the references cited in the rejection under 35 U.S.C.
 103 should be withdrawn.
-Applicant further argues for ODP rejections over co-pending U.S. Patent Application Nos.
-18/033665 and 18/033658, Applicant respectfully requests that these rejections be tabled to be addressed (if needed) when all other rejections and objections to the present Application are overcome.
+Applicant further argues that for ODP rejections over co-pending U.S. Patent Application Nos.
+18/033665 and 18/033658, these application have later effective filing dates.

 Taken all these together, these double patenting rejections are deemed proper.
 And until a proper terminal disclaimer is filed and approved by the Office, these double patenting rejections are hereby maintained.